 Click here to view our terms and conditions

 On successful completion of this course (Modules at Level 5) graduates of the Foundation Degree are eligible to apply for progression to the BSc Hons in Biological and Pharmaceutical Science at SRC (accredited by Open University).
-Alternatively, you may have the opportunity to go straight into employment.

 Note: It is the responsibility of the applicant to check each University’s admission and progression requirements before enrolling on a course at the College.